 6. Have I made my site readable?

 What’s the point of having great content, if your users can’t read it?
-Here are some basic rules to give your customers a pleasurable viewing experience with your content.
+Here are some basic rules to give your customers a pleasurable viewing experience with your blog post and content.

 a) Tag properly: The main topic should be your first level heading, and your subtopics should be heading level two.
 Use bold and italics, as you compose drafts in Word or Google Docs, to call attention to a word or sentence.